-Section 30233 also requires that any project which results in fill of open coastal waters also provide adequate mitigation.
-Placement of the proposed piles in conjunction with the proposed project will displace bottom habitat.
+Section 30233 also requires that any project that results in fill of open coastal waters provide adequate mitigation.
+Placement of the proposed piles will displace bottom habitat.
 However, the pilings will provide new hardscape habitat for marine organisms such as mussels, barnacles, limpets, littorine snails, red and brown seaweed, surfgrass, anemones, and polychaetes.
 Thus, adequate mitigation is provided by the proposed project in that the loss of bottom habitat is offset by the fact that the pilings themselves will provide new vertical intertidal habitat for marine organisms.